 Related: Why Kia Sportage?
 Asif Rizvi Explains

-According to CEO of Kia Lucky Motors Mr Asif Rizvi, the government should focus on enhancing the production volumes.
-Charging small amount of taxes on larger volumes ensures generating healthy revenue rather than imposing heavy taxes on an already small production volume, as a result of which the sales have further declined giving a major blow to the revenue.
+According to the CEO of Kia Lucky Motors Mr Asif Rizvi, the government should focus on enhancing the production volumes.
+Charging small amounts of taxes on larger volumes ensures generating healthy revenue rather than imposing heavy taxes on an already small production volume, as a result of which the sales have further declined giving a major blow to the revenue.

 Assembling vs Manufacturing